Miskecy/united-puzzle-pool/README.md

 Use your mining software to search the assigned hex range for valid private keys.
 The response includes:

 -   `hexRangeStart` and `hexRangeEnd`: Your search range
--   `checkworkAddresses`: 10 Bitcoin addresses to check against
+-   `checkworkAddresses`: up to 10 Bitcoin addresses to check against

 ### 4. Submit Solutions